Peter M Shipley

 Around '93 or '94 I started thinking about network "auto-defense" and "reactive firewalls", I first filed a patent on these ideas in '96.

-Now I have a couple patents on the fundamentals of IDS #6,119,236 and #6,304,975.
+Now I have a couple patents on what has become one of a fundamental in IDS #6,119,236 and #6,304,975.

 Since then I have various amounts of independent security research.
 One of which was proving that wardialing is still a significant security problem.
 When I proposed the idea in '97 most people in the security community called it "old news" and told me it was "not a problem anymore".
 After publishing results showing that companies were as vulnerable to dialup attack as they are to internet attacks three companies released a phone auditing products, while every security auditor added it to their list of deliverables.
 Now if each of these companies would grant me some stock for making their business possible....